 The course utilized two textbooks that served as foundation for class discussion and weekly reading assignments.
 Grodzki’s (2000) Building Your Ideal Private Practice is a self-help book directed toward practitioners in the helping professions who wish to improve upon or develop their own counseling practices.
 Readings also were assigned from the textbook Entrepreneurial Small Business (Katz & Green II, 2011), which was written for students taking a course in entrepreneurship.
 These texts served as key resources to students in developing their business plans.

-The instructors approached class time from the PBL framework affording students the opportunity to critically think alone and within group settings about the feasibility of their individual counseling business-related ideas.
+The instructors approached class time from the PBL framework, affording students the opportunity to critically think alone and within group settings about the feasibility of their individual counseling business-related ideas.
 Prior to each class students worked on one aspect of their business plan (e.g., vision statements, feasibility assessment, value proposition); these assignments served as the focus of class activities.
-Class time was structured to include substantial peer and instructor feedback, occasional guest speakers, mini-lectures by instructors on topics related to an aspect of the business plan and student presentations.
+Class time was structured to include substantial peer and instructor feedback, occasional guest speakers, mini-lectures by instructors on topics related to an aspect of the business plan, and student presentations.
 The instructors approached the class from a Socratic rather than a didactic style in order to provide students with the opportunity to take full ownership over their business ideas and plans.
-Because the course content could be covered efficiently and because the PBL design allowed for students to work independently, the class met two to three times each month, two hours each session, for a total of ten sessions across the semester and was a two semester hour course.
+Because the course content could be covered efficiently and because the PBL design allowed for students to work independently, the class met two to three times each month for two hours each session; there were a total of ten sessions across the semester for the two–semester hour course.

 Elements of class included brief, interactive PowerPoint presentations with handouts as a way for the instructors to bridge the gap between students’ lack of knowledge of business-related concepts and their developing business plans.
-In order to add an out-of-class component to student interaction, students used a classroom online forum (Blackboard Learning Technologies) where they posted 500-800 word reflections about assigned readings.
+In order to add an out-of-class component to student interaction, students used a classroom online forum (Blackboard Learning Technologies) where they posted 500- to 800-word reflections about assigned readings.
 In addition, students were required to provide feedback regarding the postings of two peers in order to provoke additional intellectual challenge to the reading-learning assignments.
 Beginning in the second class session, students provided one another in-class feedback about each assignment leading up to the final business plan; this feedback was transmitted in the form of peer reviews in pairs or in triads.
 Near the end of the course, students provided written feedback to a peer on a draft of their partner’s business plan, which was composed of all of the assignments up to that point.
 In the final class meeting each student presented his or her completed business plan and responded to comments and questions by fellow course participants from the perspective of “would you invest start-up money in this practice/ business concept?”
-The idea being that a well-developed and clearly articulated business plan could be used to seek start-up investment if needed (Grodzki, 2000).
+The idea was that a well-developed and clearly articulated business plan could be used to seek startup investment if needed (Grodzki, 2000).
 Such an environment was facilitated to help students present clear and concise descriptions of their hypothetical counseling practices.
 Finally, guest speakers joined class discussions on two different occasions.
-One speaker was a counselor who had founded and ran a successful counseling practice that provided an array of clinical services including individual group and family counseling, in-home counseling, trauma focused CBT, child-parent psychotherapy, grant-funded parent skills and development, mental health consultation to Head Start, safe touch programs, school-based counseling, as well as traditional insurance-based fee for service outpatient counseling.
-This practice employed multiple counselors and the speaker provided students a rich sense of entrepreneurial possibilities that exist with a clinical practice.
+One speaker was a counselor who had founded and ran a successful counseling practice that provided an array of clinical services including individual, group, and family counseling; in-home counseling; trauma-focused CBT; child-parent psychotherapy; grant-funded parent skills and development; mental health consultation to Head Start; safe touch programs; school-based counseling; as well as traditional insurance-based fee-for-service outpatient counseling.
+This practice employed multiple counselors, and the speaker provided students a rich sense of entrepreneurial possibilities that exist with a clinical practice.
 The other speaker ran a successful coaching and business development practice designed to assist mental health practitioners in developing or expanding their own clinical practice.

 The feasibility assessment assignment challenged students to think critically about the viability of their proposed vision and mission statements by identifying their market niche, conducting an industry profile (i.e., identifying competitors), forecasting their one- and two-year expected revenues and examining market conditions in the location of their intended practice.
 Students found this assignment challenging because it forced them to achieve specific clarity about their mission and vision statements.
 The instructors responded to student needs in the development of the fundamental vision for their business by allowing students to progress on their assignments at a somewhat different pacing.
 Given the high-stakes nature of business feasibility, it was important not to arbitrarily rush this step to completion.